 My other intention was to point anyone with children toward exceptional downloads laden with abundant and diverse content for their children.
 Not just to keep them sharp when away from school and traveling, but go-to apps that are always an educational delight!
 Here is my list of 12 developers whose apps make for HAPPY learning; they are sure to develop your child's/student's sense of joy and wonder.

-- Anything by Nosy Crow, this small publishing firm has an extensive suite of exemplar book apps all produced with the highest quality, constructively interactive with attention to every detail; whether retelling a fairy tale or featuring new talent, Nosy Crow never fails to bring a smile to children and adults of any age.
-Got your back Kate Wilson.
+- Anything by Nosy Crow, this small publishing firm has an extensive suite of exemplary book apps all produced with the highest quality, constructively interactive with attention to every detail; whether retelling a fairy tale or featuring new talent, Nosy Crow never fails to bring a smile to children and adults of any age.
+Got your back, Kate Wilson.

 - All of the Avokiddo apps are simply brilliant!
 Beck and Bo are the perfect companions for the pre-K set, Emotions is a must-have and Think Rolls has their own set of adorable characters.
 Their apps invite children to become familiar with objects of their world through creative and engaging play.
 The wonderful organic collage-like scenes are immediately pleasing to the eye and the characters just abound with happiness.